-When I was in elementary school, I stumbled across a book in the North Falmouth Elementary School library on Sir John Franklin’s’ Lost 1845 Arctic Expedition, called “Buried in Ice” by John G. Geiger, Owen Beattie, and Shelley Tanaka.
+When I was in elementary school, I stumbled across a book in the North Falmouth Elementary School library on Sir John Franklin’s Lost 1845 Arctic Expedition called “Buried in Ice” by John G. Geiger, Owen Beattie, and Shelley Tanaka.
 I remember I returned the book to the library several weeks late, partially because I had spent so much time pouring over its contents, and partially because by the time I was finished I no longer wanted to hold or even look at it.
-I’d spooked my young mind into a week or so of nightmares focused on nonfiction of a mysterious ilk.
+I’d spooked my young mind into a week of nightmares focused on nonfiction of a mysterious ilk.

 The legend of Franklin and his men continued to haunt the imagination of many historians and seamen who now traveled the narrow arctic passage Franklin had set out to find centuries earlier.
-In 1994, the Canadian government gave permission for the graves on Beechy to be exhumed and autopsies performed.
+In 1994, the Canadian government gave permission for the graves on Beechy Island to be exhumed and autopsies performed.
 It was photographs of this scientific mission that I stumbled across in that library book in the North Falmouth Elementary School Library.
 The names of the dead, were John Torrington, William Braine, and John Hartnell.
 I know them.
 Photographs of their faces were printed in that book.
 I stared into their eyes as a child, and it terrified me then.
 I remember being kept awake at night in my childhood bedroom in the dark, imagining the banging of the heating pipes on winter nights was the creaking of encroaching ice against a ship’s hull.
 I stared into those same frozen eyes again writing this essay, now as a young man attempting to trace the path of my previous self like windswept footprints in the snow.
 In my research, a familiar shiver came over me at once.
 It faded after a moment, but the chill never went away, and remained dull until I turned my attention away from that memory.

 The story of Sir John Franklin and his crew is a footnote of arctic exploration, but it is not forgotten.
-Folk singers like the Canadian Stan Rogers, have drafted ballads in his name, and the British search party who originally discovered the graves on Beechy, would journey farther into the passage than Franklin had done, leading to the eventual completion of the journey through the ice to the other side and proving the existence of the Northwest Passage.
-In 2015, the wrecks of HMS Terror and HMS Erebus were found under seventy-nine feet of water off King William island, which is about half way through the Northwest Passsge.
-The masts of the ships were still standing, and the glass windows of their aft cabins were largely still intact.
+Folk singers like the Canadian Stan Rogers, have drafted ballads in his name, and the British search party who originally discovered the graves on Beechy would journey farther into the passage than Franklin had done, leading to the eventual completion of the journey through the ice to the other side and proving the existence of the Northwest Passage.
+In 2015, the wrecks of HMS Terror and HMS Erebus were found under seventy-nine feet of water off King William island, which is about half way through the Northwest Passage.
+The masts of the ships were still standing, and the glass windows of their aft cabins were largely intact.
 Identifying features, like the exhaust pipe where a locomotive engine had been installed as a secondary source of propulsion and heating, were still perfectly visible.
-Looking at these underwater photographs, it was as if I had stepped onto the docks of Greenhithe from where they had departed and saw the two ships there together resting at anchor.
+Looking at these underwater photographs, it was as if I had stepped onto the docks of Greenhithe England from where they had departed and saw the two ships there together resting at anchor.